Rose Pugliese

-Rose Pugliese is a state representative from El Paso County, Colorado.
-A Republican, Pugliese represents Colorado House of Representatives District 14, which, after 2020 reapportionment, encompasses northern El Paso County, including much of the city of Colorado Springs.
+Rose Pugliese is an American politician from El Paso County, Colorado.
+A Republican, Pugliese represented Colorado House of Representatives District 14, which, after 2020 reapportionment, encompasses northern El Paso County, including much of the city of Colorado Springs.
+On September 15, 2025, Pugliese resigned from her positions as Minority Leader of the Colorado House Republicans and State Representative for House District 14.
+This came after Pugliese felt her character was called into question during the 2025 Special Session of the Colorado House of Representatives.

 Background

 Pugliese is an attorney.
 She earned a bachelor's degree from Villanova University and a Juris Doctor degree from St. John's University School of Law.

 Political career

-Pugliese served two terms as a county commissioner in Mesa County, Colorado from 2013 to 2021.
+Pugliese served two terms as Mesa County Commissioner from 2013 to 2021.
 She moved from Mesa County to Colorado Springs in late 2020.
-In the 2023–2024 General Assembly session, Pugliese serves as assistant minority leader.
+In the 2023–2024 General Assembly session, Pugliese served as assistant minority leader until January 2024, when she was elected minority leader following the resignation of Mike Lynch from the position.

 Elections

+2022

 In the 2022 Colorado House of Representatives election, Pugliese defeated her Democratic Party opponent, winning 27,250 votes (60.67%) to her opponent's 17,665 votes (39.33%).

+2024

+Pugliese ran for re-election in 2024.
+In the Republican primary election held June 25, 2024, she ran unopposed.
+In the general election held November 5, 2024, Pugliese defeated Democratic Party candidate Katherine "Kat" Gayle, winning 60.69% of the total votes cast.